Ahmed Waseem Razeek: Berliner AK 07

 Shortly before the 2019–20 season, Razeek joined Regionalliga Nordost club Berliner AK 07.
 During his one season at the club, he made 12 league appearances, scoring three goals.

 Gokulam Kerala

 On 24 March 2022, Razeek signed with I-League defending champions Gokulam Kerala.

 Razeek scored on his debut for the club, on 9 April 2022, against Indian Arrows, which ended in a dominating 5–0 win.
 His team Gokulam Kerala clinched I-League title in 2021–22 season, defeating Mohammedan Sporting 2–1 in the final game at the Salt Lake Stadium on 14 May, and became the first club in fifteen years to defend the title.

 Eastern District

 In January 2023, Razeek joined Hong Kong First Division League club Eastern District.

 International career

-He made his senior national team debut on 19 November 2019, in an 2022 FIFA World Cup qualification match against Turkmenistan.
+Razeek made his senior national team debut on 19 November 2019, in a 2022 FIFA World Cup qualification match against Turkmenistan.

-He scored a brace on 5 June 2021, in a 2022 FIFA World Cup qualification match against Lebanon.
+Razeek scored his first international goals, a brace, on 5 June 2021, in a 2022 FIFA World Cup qualification match against Lebanon.

+Razeek scored four goals on 9 November 2021, in a 2021 Four Nations Football Tournament match against Maldives national football team to help his national team come from a 0–4 deficit to a 4–4 draw for his first international hat-trick.